vgmoose/wiiu-space/README.md

-## Space Game
+# Space Game
 This is a Wii U homebrew game.
-You can run the [latest release](https://gbatemp.net/threads/release-space-game.414342/) via Homebrew Launcher.
+You can run the [latest release](https://gbatemp.net/threads/release-space-game.414342/) via Homebrew Launcher or from the Wii U Menu.
 To see the original, non-HBL version (libwiiu only) of the code, see the [master branch](https://github.com/vgmoose/space/tree/master).
 Watch a video of the gameplay in action [here](https://www.youtube.com/watch?v=KMuicPmOIHw)!

 ![Logo](http://vgmoose.com/posts/24261201%20-%20[release]%20Space%20Game!%20(for%20Wii%20U).post/title.png)

+Space game is a simplistic graphical shooter game that runs natively on the Wii U!

+## Documentation
-Space game is a graphical shooter game on the Wii U!
-Since it was originally designed to be executed via the .mp4 exploit in 5.5.x, there were several challenges that were imposed on its development in terms of efficiency and storage.
+Since it was originally designed to be executed via the browser exploit in firmware versions 5.5.0 and 5.5.1, there were several challenges that were imposed on its development in terms of efficiency and storage.

 ### Binary Size Tricks
-A main issue with the webkit exploit is that binaries that can be executed in the browser are capped at a certain file size.
+A main issue with this webkit exploit is that binaries that can be executed in the browser are capped at a certain file size.
 I hit issues when my binary (code550.bin) exceeded 21,400 bytes.
 It may not seem like it, but that's not much!
 I employed a couple of tricks to keep the binary size small:

 #### Compiling with -O1 as a CFLAG
 If you look at my Makefile and compare it to other ones for the libwiiu examples, you'll notice a few differences near the top of the file.
 The most important of these differences is the addition of the -O1 parameter to the CFLAGS variable.
 This sets the compiler's [optimization level](http://www.rapidtables.com/code/linux/gcc/gcc-o.htm) and can usually shave off up to 6,000 bytes!